Zamilan1/basics_of_cpp/README.md

 # basics_of_cpp
-In this reprosotry i posts and shares my basics of cpp files
+In this repository i posts and shares my basics of cpp files